nellaivijay/CarND-P2/writeup_P2.md

 ![Figure 9](myimgs.png)

+The same preprocessing (grayscaling and normalization) was applied to the 5 images.
+There are two potential issues associates with the new 5 images that may make the model perfomance low:

+* Red and blue are inverted.
+For example, the edge of the 1st image ("Vehicles over 3.5 metric tons prohibited") should actually be red, but in this image it is blue.
+Therefore, the pixel values may be off from those of the training set.
+However, grayscaling should address at least some of the issue.
+* The signal intensity seems higher than those of the traning set.
+Therefore, the pixel values may be off from those of the training set.
+However, normalization should address at least some of the issue.

 *2) Performance on New Images: The submission documents the performance of the model when tested on the captured images.
 The performance on the new images is compared to the accuracy results of the test set.*